indocom/pinus-client/docs/admissions/after/rcs/rc4.md

 ### CCAs/Interest Groups:

-1. Arts
-   ○ R4D (Dance)
-   ○ RC4ME (Band)
-   ○ RC4Theatre
-2. Community Service
-   ○ CASA (Focuses on educating poor children in Clementi) ○ RC4lunteers (Various target groups)
-3. Lifestyle
-   ○ OrcaBakes
-   ○ Orc4Plays (Various board and card games)
-   ○ RC4Coffee
-   ○ RC4fe
-   ○ RC4Moda (Fashion)
-   ○ RC4rtsy (Craft)
-   ○ RC4tography
-   ○ Strategic Games (Bridge & Mahjong)
-4. Sports & Adventure
-   ○ ARC4NA (Online games)
-   ○ RC4Badminton
-   ○ RC4Basketball
-   ○ RC4Captain’sBall
-   ○ RC4Climbing
-   ○ RC4Dodgeball
-   ○ RC4Floorball
-   ○ RC4occer
-   ○ RC4Squash
-   ○ RC4TableTennis
-   ○ RC4TchoukBall
-   ○ RC4Tennis
-   ○ RC4TouchRugby
-   ○ RC4UltimateFrisbee
-   ○ RC4Volleyball
-   ○ WilderNUS (Outdoor adrenaline activities)
-5. Pods:
-   ○ RC4Space
-   ○ RC4Wellness
+1. R4D (Dance)
+2. RC4ME (Band)
+3. RC4Theatre
+4. CASA (Focuses on educating poor children in Clementi)
+5. RC4lunteers (Various target groups)
+6. OrcaBakes
+7. Orc4Plays (Various board and card games)
+8. RC4Coffee
+9. RC4fe
+10. RC4Moda (Fashion)
+11. RC4rtsy (Craft)
+12. RC4tography
+13. Strategic Games (Bridge & Mahjong)
+14. ARC4NA (Online games)
+15. RC4Badminton
+16. RC4Basketball
+17. RC4Captain’sBall
+18. RC4Climbing
+19. RC4Dodgeball
+20. RC4Floorball
+21. RC4occer
+22. RC4Squash
+23. RC4TableTennis
+24. RC4TchoukBall
+25. RC4Tennis
+26. RC4TouchRugby
+27. RC4UltimateFrisbee
+28. RC4Volleyball
+29. WilderNUS (Outdoor adrenaline activities)
+30. RC4Space
+31. RC4Wellness
     Visit https://rc4.nus.edu.sg/rc4life/interest-groups/ and https://rc4.nus.edu.sg/rc4life/cognitio/ for more info

 ### Events:

-● Formal Dinner
+1. Formal Dinner
-● House Events
+2. House Events
-● Floor Events
+3. Floor Events
-● Orientation Week
+4. Orientation Week
-● Inter College Games (ICG)
+5. Inter College Games (ICG)
-● Inter House Games (IHG)
+6. Inter House Games (IHG)

 ### Houses:

 Every student staying at RC4 will be allocated to a house, which will also determine the floor the student will stay at.
 Houses in RC4 are:

-● Aquila (3rd-5th floor)
+1. Aquila (3rd-5th floor)
-● Noctua (6th-8th floor)
+2. Noctua (6th-8th floor)
-● Ursa (9th-11th floor)
+3. Ursa (9th-11th floor)
-● Leo (12th-14th floor)
+4. Leo (12th-14th floor)
-● Draco (15th-17th floor)
+5. Draco (15th-17th floor)

 ### Dining Experience:

-● Dining Hall, shared with CAPT
+1. Dining Hall, shared with CAPT
-● Subscribed meal credit, additional pay and compulsory ● Breakfast provided Monday-Saturday
+2. Subscribed meal credit, additional pay and compulsory
+3. Breakfast provided Monday-Saturday
-● Dinner provided Monday-Friday and Sunday
+4. Dinner provided Monday-Friday and Sunday
-● Lunch not provided
+5. Lunch not provided
-● Maximum three taps for every meal
+6. Maximum three taps for every meal

 ### Specific Amenities:

-● Seminar rooms (usually for lessons, can be booked)
+1. Seminar rooms (usually for lessons, can be booked)
-● Reading room (can be booked)
+2. Reading room (can be booked)
-● Games room (can be booked)
+3. Games room (can be booked)
-● Music room (can be booked)
+4. Music room (can be booked)
-● Multi-purpose sports hall (can be booked)
+5. Multi-purpose sports hall (can be booked)
-● Common Lounge (with snack corner, printer + photocopy service, and piano) ● Theme rooms (usually for CCAs, can be booked)
+6. Common Lounge (with snack corner, printer + photocopy service, and piano)
+7. Theme rooms (usually for CCAs, can be booked)
-● Lounge at every level
+8. Lounge at every level
-● Pantry at every house (4th, 7th, 10th, 13th, 16th floor)
+9. Pantry at every house (4th, 7th, 10th, 13th, 16th floor)
-● Laundry at every house (5th, 8th, 11th, 14th, 17th floor)
+10. Laundry at every house (5th, 8th, 11th, 14th, 17th floor)
-● Study room (6th and 12th floor)
+11. Study room (6th and 12th floor)
-● RC4 Management Office
+12. RC4 Management Office
-● RC4 Staffs Office
+13. RC4 Staffs Office
-● Dining Hall (shared with CAPT)
+14. Dining Hall (shared with CAPT)
-● Lift
+15. Lift
-● Air Conditioner in every bedroom
+16. Air Conditioner in every bedroom

 ### Why choose RC4?

-● All bedrooms are provided with aircons
+1. All bedrooms are provided with aircons
-● Relatively new building
+2. Relatively new building
-● Modern
+3. Modern
-● Easier to get in as compared to other RCs in UTown (CAPT and Tembusu) ● Can learn Vensim, which can be very useful for systems learning and thinking ● A lot of facilities
+4. Easier to get in as compared to other RCs in UTown (CAPT and Tembusu)
+5. Can learn Vensim, which can be very useful for systems learning and thinking
+6. A lot of facilities
-● Experience residential college life
+7. Experience residential college life
-● 2 years of stay guaranteed with no commitments needed ● Nearest to external bus stop to Clementi and other locations ● Bold: personal review of an RC4 student
+8. 2 years of stay guaranteed with no commitments needed
+9. Nearest to external bus stop to Clementi and other locations
+10. Bold: personal review of an RC4 student

 ### Why NOT choose RC4?

-● Farthest from UTown internal bus stop (located at the opposite end of UTown) ● Modules are more scientific based, may not be interesting to some people ● More expensive because of the location (UTown)
+1. Farthest from UTown internal bus stop (located at the opposite end of UTown)
+2. Modules are more scientific based, may not be interesting to some people
+3. More expensive because of the location (UTown)
-● Air conditioner fee is not included in hostel fee
+4. Air conditioner fee is not included in hostel fee
-● UTown modules heavily emphasize on writing essays, might be challenging for students who are not used to academic writing
+5. UTown modules heavily emphasize on writing essays, might be challenging for students who are not used to academic writing

 For more information regarding RC4, please visit: https://rc4.nus.edu.sg/